cbotman/dear-automaton/README.md

 - allow setting the rule to use e.g. -rule 110 (include a prompt when run w/o params)
 - allow outputting to image e.g. -output 110.png (only valid when capped number iterations via range)
 - move from strings to integer arrays and then bytes to be ⚡️?
+- add a flag to exit if pattern stabilises (repeats itself indefinitely) (e.g. --limit-repeats 3). need an associated parameter to set how much history to keep in memory.